 And, if you want to learn quickly, well you have to study quickly!

-The idea behind the whole method is, therefore, to study at speed and cram in as many phrases into 60 seconds as you can.
+The idea behind the whole method seems to be, therefore, to study at speed and cram in as many phrases into 60 seconds as you can.

 The reason being that by devoting a whole minute to studying a complicated phrase full of grammar points and vocabulary you have just been introduced to is a waste of time.
-So to get the best out of the platform you should ‘study many phrases very quickly and just try to improve slightly each time’.
+So to get the best out of the platform you should, in Brent’s words, ‘study many phrases very quickly and just try to improve slightly each time’.

 Now, this review by Brent of his own language learning platform thankfully answered quite a few of my questions and explained that awful timer which had so quickly counted down to nothing.